If you need to talk, I’m here to listen.

 About me

 What first drew me to therapy was experiencing its impact in my own life.
 When I felt low, overwhelmed, or needed support, therapy helped me make sense of what I was going through.
-Over time, I realised I wanted to create that same kind of space for others — a place where they could feel truly heard and supported.
+Over time, I realised I wanted to create that same kind of space for others.

 My training and accreditation